aholachek/bundle-wizard/README.md

 2. A local Chrome installation

    The wizard uses `puppeteer-core` to load coverage information from the provided url.
 This requires you to have a fairly up-to-date version of Chrome installed on your machine.

-## Credits

-The core functionality of this library is provided by the awesome [`source-map-explorer`](https://github.com/danvk/source-map-explorer).